Henry L. Benning: Politician

+Benning led Georgia's delegation to the Democratic National Convention in 1860, and led his delegation in walking out of the convention when delegates failed to insert a plank supporting slavery into the national party's platform.
+This split within the Democratic party effectively delivered the general election to the opposing Republican Party.

-Following the election of Abraham Lincoln to the U.S. presidency in 1860 on a platform opposing the expansion of slavery into the territories, Benning took an active part in the state convention that voted to secede from the Union, representing Muscogee County.
+Following the election of Abraham Lincoln to the U.S. presidency in 1860 on a platform opposing the expansion of slavery into the territories (but promising not to interfere with the institution where it currently existed), Benning on November 19, 1860 addressed Georgia's legislature and urged secession.
+When legislators authorized a secession convention, Benning represented Muscogee County and briefly presided as delegates elected George W. Crawford as the convention's president, then helped draft the state's secession ordinance.

 In March 1861, the Southern states that had seceded appointed special commissioners to travel to the other slaveholding Southern states that had yet to secede.
-Benning was the commissioner from Georgia to the Virginian secession convention in which he tried to persuade Virginian politicians to vote to join Georgia in seceding from the Union.
-In a February 1861 speech to the Virginian secession convention, Benning gave his reasoning for the urging of secession from the Union, appealing to ethnic prejudices and pro-slavery sentiments to present his case and saying that were the slave states to remain in the Union their slaves would ultimately end up being freed by the anti-slavery Republican Party.
+Benning was the commissioner from Georgia to the Virginia secession convention, and tried to persuade Virginia politicians to vote to join Georgia in seceding from the Union.
+In a February 1861 speech to the Virginia secession convention, Benning gave his reasoning for the urging of secession from the Union, appealing to ethnic prejudices and pro-slavery sentiments to present his case and saying that were the slave states to remain in the Union their slaves would ultimately end up being freed by the anti-slavery Republican Party.
 He stated that he would rather be stricken with illness and starvation than see African Americans liberated from slavery and be given equality as citizens:

 American Civil War

-Although he was considered for a cabinet position in the government of the newly-established Confederacy, he chose to join the Confederate army instead and became the colonel of the 17th Georgia Infantry, a regiment that he raised himself in Columbus on August 29, 1861.
+Although he was considered for a cabinet position in the government of the newly-established Confederacy, he chose to join the Confederate army instead.
+Benning recruited the 17th Georgia Infantry, a regiment.
+On August 29, 1861, those troops elected him as their colonel.
 The regiment became part of Robert Toombs's brigade in the right wing of the Army of Northern Virginia, under General Robert E. Lee.

 As a newly minted army officer, Benning immediately ran into political difficulty.
 He questioned the legality of the Confederate government's Conscription Act and spoke against it openly as a violation of states' rights.
 Refusing to obey certain orders, he came close to being court-martialed, but influence from his friend, Colonel T. R. R. Cobb, defused the situation.
 The first significant action he saw was at the Second Battle of Bull Run in August 1862.
 At the Battle of Antietam, Benning's brigade was a crucial part in the defense of the Confederate right flank, guarding "Burnside's Bridge" across Antietam Creek all morning against repeated Union assaults.
 His courage in battle was no longer questioned by his superiors, and he became known as the "Old Rock" to his men.
 He was promoted to brigadier general on April 23, 1863, with date of rank of January 17, 1863.